Princess Diana’s Presence Was Felt Throughout Royal Wedding As Prince Harry Paid Touching Tribute To His Mom

 — Daily Mail Femail (@Femail) May 20, 2018

-The tributes to Princess Diana started long before the Royal Wedding.
+The tributes to Princess Diana started long before the royal wedding.
 As Elle noted, when it came time to propose to Meghan Markle, Prince Harry crafted an engagement ring that contained diamonds from his mother’s collection.